How disciplinary procedures work

 You can also make a breach of contract claim through a civil court if your employer has broken the terms of your contract.
 The usual time limit for making a tribunal claim is three months.

 If the appeals process isn't completed within the normal time limit, the tribunal may extend it by a further three months.
 If you are unsure about the time limits, you should seek advice from an expert.

 Where you can get help

-If you face disciplinary action, and aren't sure what to do, you can always get advice about your rights.
-Citizens Advice Northern Ireland provides free and unbiased advice, and you may be able to get help from a union if you are a member.
+If you face disciplinary action, and aren't sure what to do, you can get advice about your rights.
+Advice NI offers free and unbiased advice, and you may be able to get help from a union if you are a member.